civicrm/civicrm-user-guide/docs/common-workflows/deduping-and-merging.md

     at the usage "supervised").
 6. Select **All Contacts** or a particular group.
 7. Click **Continue**.
-8. If duplicates are found, merge or delete the duplicate contacts.
+8. If duplicates are found, merge or mark them as 'not a duplicate'.

 Different rules are configured for each contact type (individuals, organizations, and households.)
 A default supervised rule and a default